Drassil/git-wiki-theme/docs/how-to-work-with-conf-files.md

 AzerothCore is able to read on multiple .conf file for both authserver and worldserver

-In fact our modules are capable of create their own [[configuration files|Create-a-Module#create-a-custom-configuration-file]].
+In fact our modules are capable of create their own [configuration files](Create-a-Module#create-a-custom-configuration-file).

 ## Why worldserver and authserver needs .conf.dist files to be present in installation path?